 Valahrae suggests that “you can make french toast, mini pancakes or breakfast burritos ahead of time and put in freezer.
 It cuts down on prep time and gives you more time to enjoy them before they head out for the day.”

-You might also like reading 8 Delicious Quick and Healthy Breakfast Ideas for Busy Mornings
+You May Also Enjoy 8 Delicious Quick and Healthy Breakfast Ideas for Busy Mornings

 #9.
 Allow Extra Time